saquer0716/AnzTask-Android/Documentation/intro/package_content.rst

  - Homebrew (essential if you want the latest versions of Git, Python and Ruby)
  - Git: Install from homebrew to get the latest version
  - Python: Install from homebrew to get the latest version
- - Oxygen: For making API documentation
+ - Dxygen: For making API documentation
  - Atlassian Source Tree: The best Git GUI
  - Sphinx: Power full documentation generator